 The stewardship department encourages faithful financial support of the Lord’s work through spiritual motivation.
 It has a selection of materials to assist the church in educating church members in faithful tithing and support of church budget.

-March 28: Streams of Light (The gospel work in the Inland Northwest)
+May 23: Upper Columbia Conference (The gospel work in the Inland Northwest)

 2015 North American Division

 The new generation of Cree students on the Maskwacis Reserve is more open to the Adventist way of life.
 However, very few finish high school.
 A new high school building is needed to accommodate helping these young people.
 The Alberta Conference is involved with building the new school and plans to establish a chaplain’s presence that will provide transformational influence in the Cree community, specifically within the Mamawi Atosketan Native School in Maskwacis, Alberta, Canada.
 This will provide opportunity for spiritual emphasis and individual studies with clergy during the high school years.
 The goal is to facilitate rapport-building contact with SDA clergy.

 The goal is to reach French Canadians, second-generation immigrants and First Nations (aboriginal) population in Charlesbourg, Quebec, Canada.
 The need is to rent a building that will be used to provide a place of influence the secular mind.
 It would be a place to train members, offer services to the community, and provide a reading space in a relaxed environment.
 Teams of young people would be organized and trained to mingle with the community so as to generate interest in spiritual themes.